junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/conditional-access.md

-## Conditional Access and Claims Challenges
+# Conditional access and claims challenges

-### Background
+## Background

 When getting tokens silently, your application may receive errors when a [Conditional Access claims challenge](https://docs.microsoft.com/en-us/azure/active-directory/develop/conditional-access-dev-guide) such as MFA policy is required by an API you're trying to access.

 The pattern for handling this error is to interactively acquire a token using MSAL.
 Interactively acquiring a token prompts the user and gives them the opportunity to satisfy the required Conditional Access policy.

+> [!NOTE]
-> Note that there are certain conditional access policies that do not require user interaction to comply with the policy.
+> There are certain conditional access policies that do not require user interaction to comply with the policy.
 In such cases, it is recommended to use the acquire_token_silent method to handle the claims challenge that is returned and avoid prompting user interaction.

 In certain cases when calling an API requiring Conditional Access, you can receive a claims challenge in the error from the API.
 For instance if the Conditional Access policy is to have a managed device (Intune) the error will be something like
 [AADSTS53000: Your device is required to be managed to access this resource](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-aadsts-error-codes) or something similar.
 In this case, you can pass the claims in the acquire token call so that the user is prompted to satisfy the appropriate policy.

-### Handling Claim Challenge in MSAL Python
+## Handling Claim Challenge in MSAL Python

 When calling an API requiring Conditional Access, your application will need to handle claim challenge error.
 This will appear as